8bitbuddhist/PixelMaestro/docsrc/Animations.rst

 Changing the Animation Timing
 -----------------------------

-The *timing interval* is the amount of time (in milliseconds) that a single cycle takes to finish.
-For example, an Animation with 5 cycles and an interval of 100 will take 500 milliseconds (5 * 100 milliseconds) to complete, while the same Animation with an interval of 500 will take 2500 milliseconds (5 * 500) to finish.
+The *timing interval* is the amount of time (in milliseconds) that a single frame takes to render.
+For example, an Animation with 5 frames and an interval of 100 will take 500 milliseconds (5 * 100 milliseconds) to complete, while the same Animation with an interval of 500 will take 2500 milliseconds (5 * 500) to complete.
 You can set the Animation's timing interval via ``Animation::set_timer()``.

 .. code-block:: c++